maomincoding/maomincoding/README.md

 5. [babel-preset-mettle](https://github.com/maomincoding/babel-preset-mettle) - Babel preset to transform JSX for Mettle.js.
 6. [vite-plugin-mettle](https://github.com/maomincoding/vite-plugin-mettle) - Mettle.js integration plugin for vite.
 7. [mettle-jsx-runtime](https://github.com/maomincoding/mettle-jsx-runtime) - Runtime library for compiling jsx templates for mettle.
-8. [babel-plugin-mettle-html](https://github.com/maomincoding/babel-plugin-mettle-html) - A Babel plugin that compiles the template string in mettle.js into a normal object..
+8. [babel-plugin-mettle-html](https://github.com/maomincoding/babel-plugin-mettle-html) - A Babel plugin that compiles the template string in mettle.js into a normal object.
 ***

 Mettle is currently under my personal code repository instead of an organization, because I want to do it well first, and then consider transferring it to an organization when the community is large.